maruks/daily-coding-runner-lisp/README.md

     }

 > In this case, the shortest valid path would be 0 -> 2 -> 4 -> 0, with a distance of 28.
+> The shortest valid path from place 1 is 1 -> 3 -> 4 -> 0 -> 1, with a distance of 37.

 ### Test